 You will still see the same decision-prompt structure that the LSAT has used in previous administrations.
 You’ll still have 35 minutes to write an essay in response to the prompt.
 The writing sample remains as an unscored portion of the LSAT.
 This means that while law schools will continue to receive a copy of your writing sample, it will not be scored and law schools use your writing sample in various ways.

 How does the on-demand LSAT Writing section work?

 After installing the secure proctoring software on your computer, you will access the LSAT Writing prompt directly from your LSAC account.
 You will be recorded, have to present government ID to the camera, and audio and video from every testing session will be reviewed by trained proctors.
 Candidates now register for LSAT Writing at the same time they register for the LSAT, and will be eligible to take LSAT Writing beginning on the day of their LSAT administration and for up to a year after that date.
 Candidates are not required to pay for LSAT Writing until they are ready to take the writing test.

-The LSAC is responding to test-taker and law school feedback by making LSAT test day shorter, making testing more flexible, providing typed writing samples (so law school admissions officers don’t have to try and decipher handwritten responses), and simulating conditions under which you might take law school exams in the future.
+The LSAC responded to test-taker and law school feedback by making LSAT test day shorter, making testing more flexible, providing typed writing samples (so law school admissions officers don’t have to try and decipher handwritten responses), and simulating conditions under which you might take law school exams in the future.

-Kaplan has been working feverishly to update our curriculum to reflect digital test-taking strategies and will be providing extensive practice tools, including a digital test user interface.
+Kaplan has been working feverishly to update our LSAT prep curriculum to reflect digital test-taking strategies and will be providing extensive practice tools, including a digital test user interface.
 You can get tips and strategies for taking on the exam’s digital format in our free e-book.